Syrtl/formfillai/RAILWAY_DEPLOYMENT.md

 - Check SMTP configuration if email delivery is enabled
 - Review logs for magic link creation/verification

-## Copy/Paste Acceptance Tests
+## Copy/Paste Acceptance Tests (Deterministic, No DevTools Required)

-Use these curl commands to verify the app is working correctly:
+Use these curl commands to verify the app works correctly:

 ### 1) Send magic link:
 ```bash